 Call for Speakers: Deep Learning World Las Vegas 2022

-Speaker proposals for DLW 2022 are open.
+Speaker proposals for DLW 2022 are closed.

 Deep Learning World Las Vegas

 DEADLINE for submission was January 10, 2022.

 Accepted speakers will be notified by: January 31, 2022.
 While the submission deadline has passed we are happy to consider your submission in case of program changes.
 After the official Call for Speaker deadline, we no longer send feedback.
 We will contact you if a (backup) speaker slot becomes available.

 DLW is the premier conference covering the commercial deployment of deep learning.
 The event delivers case studies, keynote addresses from the preeminent top names, comprehensive coverage of deep learning application areas across industries, and actionable guidance for hands-on practitioners.
 Conference sessions will take place Tuesday – Wednesday, June 21-22.